 Passport is being sent by VFS Global and would cost around CAD $30 per passport.
-The stamped passport are returned to the designated address within 2 weeks along with 2 copies of CoPR.
+The stamped passport is returned to the designated address within 2 weeks along with 2 copies of CoPR.

-Applicants are suppose to travel to Canada within the tenure mentioned on the passport.
+Applicants are supposed to travel to Canada within the tenure mentioned on the passport.
 The tenure is generally till the time passport is valid or till medical proof is valid, whichever is earlier.
-In any case, visa will not be for more than 1 year.
+In any case, the visa will not be for more than 1 year.

-You should validate Canada PR at port of entry, get Social security insurance number at ‘Service Canada’ center at airport, open bank account, library card and driving license.
+You should validate Canada PR at the port of entry, get Social security insurance number at the ‘Service Canada’ center at the airport, open a bank account, library card, and driving license.